10 _ Privacy and personal information policy and procedure

 Release of information

-Allara is required to ask for the staff member’s permission in writing with reference to release of information; this is included in the staff employment agreement, which must be signed prior to employment.
+For staff: Allara Learning is required to ask for the staff member’s permission in writing with reference to release of information; this is included in the staff employment agreement, which must be signed prior to employment.

 Information collected

-The type of information Allara collects and holds includes (but is not limited to) personal information, including sensitive information.
-This may be, participants and parents and/or guardians before, during and after the course of a participant’s enrolment, job applicants, staff members and contractors, and other people that come into contact with Allara.
+The type of information Allara Learning collects and holds includes (but is not limited to) personal information, including sensitive information.
+This may be information collected about students and their parents and/or guardians before, during and after the course of enrolment, job applicants, staff members and contractors, and other people that come into contact with Allara Learning.

 The information media may take the form of interviews, feedback surveys, email correspondence, telephone calls, third party information, and application forms.

-Data will be uploaded to Allara’s Student Management System (SMS) and/or Learning Management System (LMS).
+Data will be uploaded to Allara Learning’s Student Management System (SMS) and/or Learning Management System (LMS), and/or Customer relationship Management (CRM) system.

 Provision of information

-Participant, client or staff information will not be provided to anyone unless Allara has the permission from the participant or staff member or is specifically required to provide the information by law.
-For example, participant information is only given to the following bodies where required:
+Student, client or staff information will not be provided to anyone unless Allara Learning has the permission from the student or staff member or is specifically required to provide the information by law.
+For example, student information is only given to the following bodies where required:

 • ASQA (Australian Skills Quality Authority)